shibatch/nofreelunch/README.md

 * Criteria for identifying violations are not clearly stated.
 * The purpose of presenting such a code is not clearly stated.
-* The consequences for violations are not clearly stated.
-In practice, all the maintainer can do is to ban the user at best.
+* The only thing the maintainer can do is to ban violators, which is not much of a deterrent to violations.
 * It has a patternalistic nature, and the idea of secretly telling the maintainer about the victimization and asking the maintainer to resolve it seems terribly childish.